The Classix 2.5 (TMM) Loudspeaker Kit – Pair

 - 4 x Dayton, DC160, 6.5″ Classic Woofer

-- Crossover parts – Audyn or better caps and specified Inductors
+- Crossover parts – Audyn Q4 is standard and you can upgrade.
+Ceramic resistors and Specified Inductors

 - Build Plans – A better cabinet drawing than what Paul shows.